orionmcc/prometheus/readme.md

   return "bar"
 }
 ```
-You might notice that out function returns a value, but doesn't specify what type of value will be returned.
+You might notice that our function returns a value, but doesn't specify what type of value will be returned.
 That is because function return type can be inferred.
 We can also set it explicitly.

 ```
 func foo () : string {